iam-v0id/RAG/api/DEPLOYMENT.md

 2. Check that your Pinecone account is active
 3. Ensure the region matches your Pinecone index

+### Build Failures

+**Cause**: Large dependencies causing timeout or memory issues

+**Solution**:

+1. The current setup uses lightweight dependencies
+2. Uses Hugging Face API for embeddings instead of local models
+3. If you still have issues, consider using a different deployment platform

+## Architecture Notes

+This deployment is optimized for Vercel's serverless environment:

+- **Lightweight Dependencies**: Removed heavy ML libraries like `sentence-transformers`
+- **API-based Embeddings**: Uses Hugging Face API instead of local models
+- **Minimal Bundle Size**: Only essential packages included
+- **Better Error Handling**: More descriptive error messages

 ## Local Testing

 You can test locally before deploying: